kora-projects/kora-docs/mkdocs/blog/en/compile-time-di-at-scale-kora.md

 Ten coherent compile tasks give the build ten independent opportunities for hits.

-## Configuration Cache and the Non-Compilation Part of Feedback
+## Configuration Cache and the Non-Compilation Part of Feedback { #configuration-cache }

 Developers often attribute all build latency to compilation even when project configuration consumes a noticeable part of every invocation.